Biological Sciences (Biomedical Sciences), BS

 Program Description

-In addition to the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit the college's website for more information and requirements.
+The program is available as an accelerated degree option.
+Students interested in concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences should review The College's website for additional details and requirements.

 Degree Details for on-campus students